-The most messed up yet most important element of presentations is your alignment.
-A majority of your audience will conclude their liking of your presentation based on its alignment.
-If your text, images, graphics and other visual elements are not properly aligned, your presentation will look shabby and misplaced.
+The most important aspect of your presentation is its alignment.
+Your audience will form their opinion of your presentation based on how well it is aligned.
+If your text, images, and graphics are not aligned properly, your PowerPoint presentation will look unprofessional.

-When so much effort and information go into designing a presentation, but the text isn’t readable then what’s the point of it?
-Using funky fonts because they’re a recent trend is the worst approach you can take to design a presentation.
-Use readable fonts in large sizes that make it easy for your audience to read and comprehend the information on the screen.
+When a lot of time and effort is put into designing a presentation, but the text isn’t readable?
+Using trendy fonts because they’re currently popular is the worst approach you can take to design a presentation.
+Make sure your fonts are legible and large enough for your audience to understand the information on the screen.

 Use Images of various shapes